iodigital-com/io-technology/data/blog/az-204-cheatsheets/Connect-To-and-Consume-Azure-Services-and-Third-Party-Services/API-Management-in-Azure-cheatsheet.md

   - Get insights from analytics.
   - Manage users.

-- Developer portal :
+- **Developer portal**:
   - Read API documentation.
   - Try out an API via the interactive console.
   - Create an account and subscribe to get API keys.
   - Access analytics on their own usage.

-Products:
+**Products**:

-- Open:
+- Open
-- Protected: must be **subscribed** to before they can be used
+- Protected (must be **subscribed** to before they can be used)

-Groups:
+**Groups**:

-- Administrators: Azure subscription administrators , manage API Management service instances
+- **Administrators**: Azure subscription administrators , manage API Management service instances
-- Developers: Authenticated developer portal users,the customers that build applications using your APIs
+- **Developers**: Authenticated developer portal users,the customers that build applications using your APIs
-- Guests : Unauthenticated developer portal users,can be granted certain read-only access, such as the ability to view APIs but not call them
+- **Guests** : Unauthenticated developer portal users,can be granted certain read-only access, such as the ability to view APIs but not call them

 API gateways

-- Gateway routing : reverse proxy to route requests to one or more backend services using layer 7 routing.
+- **Gateway routing** : reverse proxy to route requests to **one or more backend services** using layer 7 routing.
-- Gateway aggregation: Use the gateway to aggregate multiple individual requests into a single request.
+- **Gateway aggregation**: Use the gateway to aggregate multiple individual requests into a single request.
 This pattern applies when a single operation requires calls to multiple backend services
-- Gateway Offloading: Use the gateway to offload functionality from individual services to the gateway, like SSL termination, Authentication,
+- **Gateway Offloading**: Use the gateway to offload functionality from individual services to the gateway, like SSL termination, Authentication,
   IP allow/block list,
   Client rate limiting (throttling),